Generic Name: lisdexamfetamine (lis dex am FET a meen)

 What other drugs will affect lisdexamfetamine?

 Ask your doctor before using a stomach acid medicine (including Alka-Seltzer or sodium bicarbonate).
 Some of these medicines can change the way your body absorbs lisdexamfetamine, and may increase side effects.

 Other drugs may interact with lisdexamfetamine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Vyvanse (lisdexamfetamine)